 - Put on rubber gloves.

-- Make sure the brake is ON, the blade is disengaged and all other safety precautions are put into effect so that the tractor cannot move forward without you releasing it
+- Make sure the brake is ON, the blade is disengaged and all other safety precautions are put into effect so that the mower cannot move forward without you releasing it.

 - Using a battery post cleaner clear off any dirt or corrosion that might have accumulated on both of the posts.